Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 The fish-man Lyrgans existed in the mythology of Cantabria, an autonomous community located in northern Spain.

 The legends and myths of each country are full of various monsters living both on land and in water.
-Studies of the depths of the seas and oceans are still being carried out, but it was not possible to find any unknown creature.
+Research into the depths of the seas and oceans is still being carried out, but it has not been possible to detect any unknown creature.

 However, in nature there are many animals, fish and unusual organisms that have.
 No, they are not a myth or a fairy tale.
 They are real.
-Is it possible that people once saw them?
+Is it possible that these are exactly what people once saw?
 Is it possible that these creatures formed the basis of many stories?
-After all, where do all the horror stories come from.
+After all, that’s where all the horror stories come from.

 Pike blenny

 “A fish is like a fish,” you say.
-Not very pretty, but not terrible either.
+Not very beautiful, but not scary either.
 Yes, but only until she opens her mouth.
-The wrinkled cheeks hanging down the sides are not just folds of skin, they are a terrible mouth, ready to swallow everything that gets in its way.
+The wrinkled cheeks hanging down the sides are not just folds of skin, they are a terrible maw, ready to swallow everything that gets in its way.

-Neoclinus blanchardi is a member of the henopsia family, or pike blennies.
+Neoclinus blanchardi is a member of the family of genopsia, or pike blennies.
 The fish are aggressive, capable of attacking even divers.

-They live in the waters of the Pacific Ocean near the coast.
-North America: from San Francisco to the Mexican state of Baja California.
+They live in the waters of the Pacific Ocean near the shores of North America: from San Francisco to the Mexican state of Baja California.

 The depth at which sea monsters live reaches 70 meters.

 The body of monsters is smooth, practically without scales.
-The length of the body is about 30 cm.
+The body length is about 30 cm.
 Pike blennies are so flat that they can sometimes resemble conger eels.

 But the most interesting fact is how they use their huge mouth.
-Faced with fellow tribesmen, they open their mouths and seem to “kiss”.
-Whoever has the most, wins.
+When faced with fellow tribesmen, they open their mouths and seem to “kiss.”
+Whoever has more wins.
 Thus they fight for territory.

 Looking at these creatures, I want to believe that they came to us from another planet.
 Unfortunately no. Sea flycatchers live in the deep canyons of California.

-Their second name is "shells".
-They are predators and appearance resembles a carnivorous flycatcher plant.
+Their second name is “tunicates.”
+They are predators, and their appearance resembles a carnivorous flycatcher plant.

-Preferring depth, they are fixed at the bottom, waiting for their victims.
+Preferring depth, they anchor at the bottom, awaiting their victims.

-An unsuspecting organism floats past their glowing maw, and the tunicator grabs it in the blink of an eye.
+An unsuspecting organism swims next to their glowing mouth, and the tunicate grabs it right away.

-As you already understood, sea flycatchers are not picky in food - you don’t have to choose.
+As you already understand, sea flycatchers are not picky when it comes to food - you don’t have to choose.

-Another unusual property tunicates is the ability to reproduce without mating with other individuals, because the creatures are able to produce both sperm and eggs.
+One more unusual property Tunicates are able to reproduce without mating with other individuals, because the creatures are capable of producing both sperm and eggs.

-Spotted stargazer - Astroscopus guttatus - a real sea monster.
-It would seem, why a monster, if the fish has such a romantic name.
+The speckled stargazer - Astroscopus guttatus - is a real sea monster.
+It would seem, why a monster if the fish has such a romantic name.
 It turns out that not everything is so simple.

 Stargazers have a massive lower jaw and huge bulging eyes, for which they received such an unusual name.

-Buried in mud or sand sea creatures leave only the organs of vision to observe their victims.
+Buried in silt or sand, sea creatures They leave only their visual organs to observe their victims.

-The huge mouth, pointing upwards, is also adapted for an instant attack.
+The huge upward-pointing mouth is also suitable for instant attack.

 Speckled stargazers live in the Atlantic Ocean: East Coast USA, between 2 states - New York and North Carolina.

-Fish attacking from below have one unpleasant feature: they like to shock their victims with an electric discharge.
+Fish that attack from below have one unpleasant feature: they love to shock their victims with an electric discharge.

 Special organs located above the eyes emit electrical discharges.
 But unlike other electrical inhabitants of water bodies, speckled stargazers do not have electroreceptors, that is, they are not able to receive electrical signals from outside world.

 To lay eggs, these fish also sink to the bottom, but the eggs themselves later float to the surface.
-And so it will continue until they turn into fry, the length of which is 15 mm.
-Then, darkening and growing special organs above the eyes, the stargazers again sink to the bottom, grow further.
+And this will continue until they turn into fry, the length of which is 15 mm.
+Then, having darkened and grown special organs above the eyes, the stargazers again sink to the bottom to grow further.

-A baggy creature from the order of ray-finned fish.
+A bag-shaped creature from the order of ray-finned fish.

-The sea monster has a huge mouth, which contrasts with the small body of the hygloglot.
+The sea monster has a huge mouth, which contrasts with the small body of the silt swallower.

-They lack scales, ribs, swim bladder, pyloric appendages, pelvic and caudal fins.
+They lack scales, ribs, swim bladder, pyloric appendages, ventral and caudal fins.

-Many bones of the skull are reduced or completely disappeared.
+Many skull bones are reduced or disappeared completely.

-Thanks to all the modifications, it is difficult to compare the skeleton with other fish, and therefore it is almost impossible to establish a relationship.
+Thanks to all the modifications, it is difficult to compare the skeleton with other fish, and therefore it is almost impossible to establish kinship.

-Frightening and bewitching, are strong and dangerous inhabitants depths.
+Frightening and fascinating, are strong and dangerous inhabitants depths

 There are several types of moray eels, they differ in size and color.
 Small ones grow up to 15 cm.
 Large ones reach a length of 3 m and weigh about 50 kg.

-Their skin does not have scales - it is completely covered with mucus, which can be poisonous in some species.
-Thanks to mucus, moray eels are protected from other predators and from bacteria.
-A person who touches this monster will receive powerful burns, if he survives at all.
+Their skin has no scales - it is completely covered with mucus, which can be poisonous in some species.
+Thanks to mucus, moray eels are protected from other predators and bacteria.
+A person who touches this monster will receive severe burns, if he survives at all.

-Marine life has an extremely aggressive and violent disposition.
-Its sharp teeth are dangerous not only for predators, but also for people.
-There are many cases of moray eels attacking a person, several of which were fatal.
+Sea inhabitants have an extremely aggressive and violent disposition.
+Its sharp teeth pose a danger not only to predators, but also to people.
+There are many known cases of moray eels attacking humans, several of which were fatal.

 Drop Fish

-Another deep-sea inhabitant of the seas is a drop fish.
+Another deep-sea inhabitant of the seas is the blob fish.

-Her unusual appearance is both frightening and pitiful at the same time.
-The fact is that close-set eyes and a huge mouth with down-turned corners make her sad, and resemble a face. sad person.
+Her unusual appearance is both frightening and pitying at the same time.
+The fact is that her close-set eyes and huge mouth with downturned corners make her sad and resemble a face sad man.

 The drop fish itself is unlikely to be sad about this.
-The body of an unusual creature has the shape of a gelatinous lump, the density of which is slightly less than the density of water.
-This allows the "sad" fish to cover long distances, eating everything in its path.
+The body of the unusual creature has the shape of a gelatinous lump, the density of which is slightly less than the density of water.
+This allows the “sad” fish to travel long distances, eating everything in its path.

 Unfortunately, like most unusual creatures, the blobfish is endangered.
-She lives off the coast of Australia and Tasmania at a depth of up to 1.5 km, but sometimes comes across in fishing nets, after which she is usually sold as a souvenir.
+It lives off the coast of Australia and Tasmania at depths of up to 1.5 km, but is sometimes caught in fishing nets, after which it is usually sold as a souvenir.

-Despite its appearance, the drop is a very caring fish.
-After spawning, she hatches it for a long time and carefully takes care of the fry.
-Trying to ensure the safety of their offspring, the fish is looking for uninhabited and deaf places.
+Despite its appearance, the blob is a very caring fish.
+After laying eggs, she incubates them for a long time and carefully takes care of the fry.
+Trying to ensure the safety of its offspring, the fish looks for uninhabited and remote places.

-The habitat of goonch fish is the Kali River, located between Nepal and India.
+The habitat of the gunch fish is the Kali River, located between Nepal and India.
 The weight of the river giant reaches 140-150 kg.

-It is believed that goonch is a lover of human meat.
-It can attack not only in a secluded place, but also with a large crowd of people.
+It is believed that the gunch is a lover of human meat.
+It can attack not only in a secluded place, but also in large crowds of people.
 But why does this fish have such a craving for human flesh?

-Legends say that it was the customs of the locals that turned the gooncha into a cannibal.
+Legends say that it was the customs of the local residents that turned the gunch into a cannibal.
 Even in ancient times, the Kali River was used to bury the bodies of the dead.
-First, the rite of burning was performed, and then the corpses were thrown into the river.
+First, a burning ceremony was performed, and then the corpses were thrown into the river.

-The custom was preserved, and the gunch fish began to eat what the man himself gives it.
+The custom was preserved, and the gunch fish began to eat what the person himself gives it.

 The strangest and dangerous creature.
 It is the wart that is one of the most poisonous fish in the world.

-The ability to disguise itself as a stone allows the fish to remain unnoticed until a human foot steps on it.
+The ability to camouflage itself as a stone allows the fish to remain unnoticed until a person steps on it.

 It is possible that this step will be the last.

-Stone-fish has a powerful poison, and its bite leads to lethal outcome.
+The stone fish has a powerful poison, and its bite leads to fatal outcome.

-Moreover, death will not come instantly: a person will suffer, since signs of intoxication persist for a long time.
+Moreover, death will not occur instantly: the person will suffer, since signs of intoxication persist for a long time.

 Rauaga

-Mackerel hydrolic is more commonly known as vampire fish or dog fish.
+The mackerel fish is better known as the vampire fish or dogfish.

-Ray-finned fish, cynodont order.
-Lives in the Paragua, Churun, and other rivers of Venezuela.
+Ray-finned fish, order Cynodontidae.
+Inhabits the Paragua, Churun, and other rivers of Venezuela.

-Most people think that piranhas are the most bloodthirsty fish, but they are not.
+Most people think that piranhas are the most bloodthirsty fish, but this is not true.

-The body length of this creature is 1 meter, and the weight can exceed 17 kg.
+The body length of this creature is 1 meter, and its weight can exceed 17 kg.

-Two pairs of fangs, considered distinctive features fish, located in the lower jaw and can grow up to 15 cm in length.
+Two pairs of fangs, considered distinctive features fish are located in the lower jaw and can grow up to 15 cm in length.

-Surprisingly, rauaga is the only species that can cope with piranha.
-But, in general, hydrolic feeds on any fish.
+Surprisingly, the rauaga is the only species that can cope with piranha.
+But, in general, hydrolik feeds on any fish.

-Attacking from above, he pierces the victim with fangs, after which he swallows it whole.
+Attacking from above, it pierces the victim with its fangs, after which it swallows it whole.

-The name "monkfish" is reminiscent of some fabulous creature.
+The name “monkfish” is reminiscent of some kind of fairy-tale creature.
 However, this monster really exists.

 The anglerfish is one of the rarest deep-sea animals.
 The first meeting with him took place in 1891.

-This fish has no scales at all, the body is covered with growths and bumps.
-The mouth is masked by rags of skin that resemble algae.
-The dark coloring makes it almost invisible at a depth where there is a minimum of light.
+This fish has no scales at all; its body is covered with growths and bumps.
+The mouth is disguised by rags of skin that resemble algae.
+The dark color makes it almost invisible at a depth where there is a minimum of light.

-On the head of the angler there is a long process ending in a luminous gland.
-It acts as a bait, luring passing fish.
-The essence of his hunt is to make the victim swim into his mouth, and then swallow.
+On the anglerfish's head there is a long process ending in a luminous gland.
+It acts as bait, luring passing fish.
+The essence of his hunt is to force the prey to swim into his mouth and then swallow it.

-The huge appetite of the fish makes them hunt even larger creatures, which often ends in the death of both.
+The huge appetite of the fish forces them to hunt even larger creatures, which often ends in the death of both.

-Periodically from different parts information reaches us.
-What is it: another fiction or real sea monsters?
+Periodically from different parts information reaches us lightly.
+What is this: just another fiction or real sea monsters?

-You will be surprised, but scientists have officially recognized mesonychoteutis.
+You will be surprised, but scientists have officially recognized mesonychoteuthis.

-Its fully streamlined body helps develop great speed.
+Its completely streamlined body helps develop higher speed.

 It was first discovered and described in 1925.
 Fishermen found its tentacles in the stomach of a captured sperm whale.

 Also, one of these mollusks washed up on the shores of Japan.
-Examination of the carcass showed that it was not an adult.
+Examination of the carcass revealed that it was not an adult.

-Experts studying sea giants, including squids, it is believed that the body weight of some squids of this species can reach 200 kilograms.
+Experts studying sea giants, including squid, it is believed that the body weight of some squid of this species can reach 200 kilograms.

 Cephalopods - Bathynomus giganteus - genus Bathynomus.
 They live in the Atlantic Ocean, preferring a depth of 170-2500 m.

 The body length of the isopod is about 1.5 meters, weight is more than 1.5 kg.
-These sea monsters are a great example of deep-sea gigantism.
+These sea monsters are an excellent example of deep-sea gigantism.

-Zoologist Alphonse Milne-Edwards caught a young male from the bottom of the Gulf of Mexico, thereby making a massive discovery: the ocean depths are not lifeless.
+Zoologist Alphonse Milne-Edwards fished a young male from the bottom of the Gulf of Mexico, thereby making a major discovery: the ocean depths are not lifeless.

 Their entire body is covered with movable hard plates for protection.

-Almost all their lives they do not move, and they are fed by passing small fish, carrion or sea cucumbers.
+Almost all their lives they do not move, and their food is passing small fish, carrion or sea cucumbers.

 Scientists have found that they can go without food for about 8 weeks.
-Such inconveniences are caused by the depth chosen for the place of residence: there is not so much food in pitch darkness.
+Such inconveniences are determined by the depth chosen for the place of residence: there is not so much food in the pitch darkness.

 What else to read